-Major domains

-I declare that the candidate received a Grade 3 or Grade 4 on all 14 major domains

-I declare that there are no Grade 1 or Grade 2 scores in any of the 14 major domains

-Minor domains
+Major domains Minor domains

-I declare that the candidate received no more than six Grade 2 scores across all four DOPS Criteria forms in any of the six minor domains
+I declare that the candidate received a Grade 3 or Grade 4 on all 14 major domains I declare that the candidate received no more than six Grade 2 scores across all four DOPS Criteria forms in an

-I declare that there are no Grade 1 scores in any of the six minor domains.
+I declare that there are no Grade 1 or Grade 2 scores in any of the 14 major domains of the six minor domains I declare that there are no Grade 1 scores in any of the six minor domains.

-Confidential - Expert Global Evaluation
+Confidential - Expert Global Evaluatio n

-Please give your expert global assessment independent of the above grading.
-In other words do you personally judge that the candidate is ready to become an independent endoscopist in the area of -colonoscopy/ flexible sigmoidoscopy (delete as appropriate)?
+Please give your expert global assessment independent of the above candidate is ready to become an independent endoscopist in the an appropriate)? , , , , , , , , , , , , , , , , , , ,

 Please check one of the two boxes below:

-The nurse should be credentialed to undertake colonoscopy/ flexible sigmoidoscopy (delete as appropriate) and meets the DOPS major and minor criteria.

-The nurse should not yet be credentialed for colonoscopy/ flexible sigmoidoscopy (delete as appropriate).
+The nurse should be credentialed to undertake comeets the DOPS major and minor criteria.
+The nurse should not yet be credentialed for colo / flexible sigmoidoscopy (delete as appropriate) and flexible sigmoidoscopy (delete as appropriate).

 Assessor sign off

-I certify t :hat APC No
+I certify that APC No. ·

 Meets the DOPS criteria outlined on page one

 Meets the minimum DOPs standards above

-Name:.....

-Signature:....
+Name: Signat ure:

+Accorder requirements